The missing (A, D, r) diagram: Introduction

 In spite of all these efforts, several Blaschke-Santal\'o diagrams (or complete systems of inequalities) remain unknown.
 To the best of our knowledge, this is the case for the diagrams $(A,P,D)$, $(A,D,r)$, $(A,r,w)$, $(A,R,w)$, $(P,D,r),$ $(P,r,w)$ and $(P,R,w)$.
-Let us mention that several interesting inequalities for $(P,D,r)$ and $(P,R,w)$ can be found in \cite{Hernandez01}.
+Let us mention that several interesting inequalities for $(P,D,r)$ and $(P,R,w)$ can be found in \cite{Hernandez01}. {Let us also mention several works dedicated to Blaschke-Santal\'o diagrams involving four geometric quantities (see e.g. \cite{Brandenberg}).}

 In this paper, we focus on the case $(A,D,r)$ and completely solve it in the two-dimensional case ($n=2$), and partially in the general case $n\geq 3$.
 More precisely in the case $n=2$, we obtain universal inequalities involving the area of a plane convex set, its diameter and inradius, and we plot the corresponding Blaschke-Santal\'o diagram: